Academic Information

 Calculation of the Grade-Point Average

 Current and cumulative grade-point averages are calculated on the basis of grades earned at Whitworth only.
-Credits for courses accepted in transfer from other institutions count toward the total required for graduation, but the grades for those courses do not affect the Whitworth GPA.
-The grade-point average is computed by dividing the quality points total by the total number of graded (A-F) credits attempted during any given grading period.
+Credits for courses accepted in transfer from other institutions count toward the total credits required for graduation, but the grades for those courses are not calculated into the Whitworth GPA.
+The grade-point average is computed by dividing the quality points total by the total number of graded ("A"-"F") credits attempted during any given grading period.
 Quality points for a course are determined by multiplying the numerical equivalent of the letter grade by the credit attempted.
 Pass/No Credit and Satisfactory/Not Satisfactory grades are not used in computing the GPA.

 Academic Forgiveness

-A student who has been withdrawn from Whitworth for two years can, upon return, petition to have one semester of academic grades and credits forgiven.
-All grades remain on the transcript, but grade points and credits are removed so that they are no longer calculated in the GPA.
-A notation indicating academic forgiveness is then indicated on the student transcript.
+If a student has been withdrawn from Whitworth for a minimum of one year, they can return and petition to have one semester of academic grades and credits forgiven.
+The grades will remain on the transcript, but the grade points and credits will be removed.
+They will no longer calculate in the GPA.
+A notation of “academic forgiveness” will be indicated on the transcript.
+Students wishing to apply for academic forgiveness must do so through the office of the Associate Provost.

 Honors